NoahZinsmeister/ERC-1484/README.md

 ### Identity Registry
 The Identity Registry contains functionality for a user to establish their core identity and manage their `Providers`, `Associated Addresses`, and `Resolvers`.
 It is important to note that this registry fundamentally requires transactions for every aspect of building out a user's identity.
 Nonetheless, we recognize the importance of global accessibility to dApps and identity applications.
 Accordingly, we include the option for a delegated identity-building scheme that allows smart contracts called `Providers` to build out a user's identity through signatures without requiring users to pay gas costs.

 Due to the multiple addresses associated with a given identity, `Identities` are denominated by a `uint`.
 This `uint` can be encoded in QR format or transformed into more user-intuitive formats such as a `string`-based username in registries at the `Resolver` level.

 ### Address Management
 The address management function consists of trustlessly connecting multiple user-owned `Associated Addresses` to a user's `Identity`.
-It does not prescribe any special status to any given identity-managing address, rather leaving this specification to identity applications built on top of the protocol - for instance, `management`, `action`, `claim` and `encryption` keys denominated in the ERC 725 standard.
-This allows a user to access common identity data from multiple wallets while still
+It does not prescribe any special status to any given `Associated Address` address, rather leaving this specification to identity applications built on top of the protocol - for instance, `management`, `action`, `claim` and `encryption` keys denominated in the ERC 725 standard or `Identifiers` and `delegates` as denominated in ERC1056.
+This allows a user to access common identity data from multiple wallets while still:
-- retaining flexibility to interact with contracts outside of their core identity pseudonymously
+- retaining flexibility to interact with contracts outside of their identity pseudonymously
 - taking advantage of address-specific permissions established at the application layer of a user's identity.

 Trustlessness in the address management function is achieved through a signature and verification scheme that requires two signatures - one from an address already within the registry and one from the address to be claimed.
 Importantly, the transaction need not come from the original user, which allows entities, governments, etc to bear the overhead of creating a core identity.
 To prevent a compromised `Associated Address` from unilaterally removing other `Associated Addresses`, removal of an `Associated Address` also requires a signature from the address to be removed.

-`initiateClaim`: `hash(addressToClaim, secret, coreID)`

-`delegatedInitiateClaim`: `hash(signature, addressToClaim, secret, coreID)`

-`finalizeClaim`: transact with `secret` and `Identity`

-`removeAddress`: transact from a claimed address with `addressToRemove`

 ### Resolver Management
 The resolver management function is similarly low-level.
 It considers a resolver to be any smart contract that encodes information which resolves to a user's core identity.
-It does not set a standard for specific information that can be encoded in a resolver, rather remaining agnostic to the nature of information itself.
+It does not set a standard for specific information that can be encoded in a `Resolver`, rather remaining agnostic to the nature of information itself.

 `setResolver`: transact with `resolverAddress`